DiffVax: Optimization-Free Image Immunization Against Diffusion-Based Editing: Conclusion and Discussion

+\paragraph{Discussion on applications} To further validate the versatility of \methodname, we evaluate its effectiveness across a broad spectrum of real-world editing scenarios, as illustrated in Figure~\ref{fig:add-applications}.
+Our experiments demonstrate robust protection against diverse manipulation types, ranging from \textbf{global transformations} such as artistic style transfer (e.g., converting an image to Cubism) to \textbf{localized edits} like facial expression changes and object attribute modification.
+Furthermore, the framework proves effective in complex settings involving multiple object editing, object replacement, and texture alteration.
+This wide applicability confirms that \methodname\ does not merely memorize specific noise patterns for simple inpainting but learns to disrupt the underlying semantic guidance required for various high-level editing tasks.

+\paragraph{Discussion on editing models} Following prior work, our main evaluations are conducted using inpainting-based editing methods.
+However, we emphasize that our framework is model-agnostic and can be applied to various editing tools.
+To demonstrate this, we include additional results using the instruction-based model InstructPix2Pix (IP2P)~\citep{brooks2023instructpix2pix} (see Figure~\ref{fig:qualitative_ip2p} in the Appendix) and the training-free model MagicBrush~\citep{zhang2023magicbrush} (see Table~\ref{tab:magicbrush-comparison} in the Appendix).
+We find that IP2P is particularly well-suited for complex or localized editing tasks, such as background modifications, stylistic changes, or edits outside sensitive regions, whereas inpainting-based approaches are more specialized for background editing tasks.
+Specifically, inpainting methods can introduce unintended alterations in sensitive areas like faces when the provided mask only partially covers the target region.
+This can conflict with the intent of a malicious user, whose goal is often to preserve identity while making selective edits.

-In this work, we present \methodname, an optimization-free image immunization framework designed to protect images from diffusion-based editing.
-Our approach centers on generating imperceptible noise that, when applied to an image, disrupts diffusion-based editing tools, providing protection with minimal computational overhead.
-Our immunization process requires only a single forward pass, making \methodname\ highly scalable for large-scale applications.
-Our training framework introduces a loss term, enabling the immunizer model to generalize across unseen data and diverse prompts.
-Leveraging these strengths, we extend our framework to video content, demonstrating promising results for the first time.
-Furthermore, \methodname\ is adaptable to any diffusion-based editing tool and has proven robust against counter-attacks, effectively safeguarding against diffusion-based edits.
-Overall, \methodname\ sets a new benchmark for scalable, optimization-free, and effective content protection, offering a practical solution for real-time applications.
+\paragraph{Conclusion} In this work, we present \methodname, an optimization-free image immunization framework that protects against diffusion-based editing.
+Central to our approach is a trained ``image immunizer'' model that generates imperceptible perturbations to disrupt the editing process.
+At inference, \methodname\ requires only a single forward pass, enabling scalability to large-scale deployments.
+Leveraging this efficiency, we extend our framework to video, demonstrating promising results for the first time (see Appendix~\ref{sec:video_eval}).
+Moreover, \methodname\ is compatible with any diffusion-based editing tool and demonstrates strong robustness against counter-attacks.
+Overall, it establishes a new benchmark for scalable, real-time, and effective content protection.